Criteria for Accreditation as AStat

 - at least ten years practical experience applying statistics.

-It is recommended that potential applicants check out our “Handy Hints” page before considering submitting an AStat Accreditation application.
+It is recommended that potential applicants check out our “Handy Hints” and Checklist before considering submitting an AStat Accreditation application.
+To see a sample AStat application form please click here.
+To apply for AStat accreditation, please click here.

 Criteria for Accreditation as GStat